Tom Bombadil: The Lord of the Rings

-In The Fellowship of the Ring, Tom Bombadil helps Frodo Baggins and his hobbit companions on their journey.
-Tom and his wife Goldberry, the "Daughter of the River", still live in their house by the source of the Withywindle, and some of the characters and situations from the original poem reappear.
+In The Fellowship of the Ring, Tom Bombadil helps Frodo Baggins and his Hobbit companions on their journey to destroy the Ring.
+Tom and his wife, Goldberry, the "Daughter of the River", still live in their house by the source of the Withywindle, and some of the characters and situations from the original poem reappear.

 Tom first appears when Merry and Pippin are trapped in the Old Forest by Old Man Willow, and Frodo and Sam cry for help.
 Tom commands Old Man Willow to release them, singing him to sleep.

-The hobbits spend two nights in Tom Bombadil's house, which serves as one of Frodo's five Homely Houses.
-Here it is seen that the One Ring has no power over Bombadil; he can see Frodo when the Ring makes him invisible to others, and can wear it himself with no effect.
-He even tosses the Ring in the air and makes it disappear, but then produces it from his other hand and returns it to Frodo.
+The Hobbits spend two nights in Tom Bombadil's house, which serves as one of Frodo's five Homely Houses.
+Here it is seen that the One Ring has no power over Bombadil; he can see Frodo when the Ring makes him invisible to others and can wear it himself with no effect.
+He even tosses the Ring in the air and makes it disappear but then produces it from his other hand and returns it to Frodo.
 The idea of giving him the Ring for safekeeping is rejected in Book Two's second chapter, "The Council of Elrond".
-Gandalf says that it is unwise to consider Tom as having power over the Ring, and that rather, "the Ring has no power over him...".
-He suggests that Tom would not find the Ring to be very important, and so might simply misplace it.
+Gandalf says that it is unwise to consider Tom as having power over the Ring and that rather, "the Ring has no power over him...".
+He suggests that Tom would not find the Ring to be very important and so might simply misplace it.

-Before sending the hobbits on their way, Tom teaches them a rhyme to summon him if they fall into danger again within his borders.
+Before sending the Hobbits on their way, Tom teaches them a rhyme to summon him if they fall into danger again within his borders.
 This proves fortunate, as the four are trapped by a barrow-wight.
-After rescuing them, Tom gives each hobbit a long dagger taken from the treasure in the barrow.
-He refuses to pass the borders of his own land, but he directs them to The Prancing Pony Inn at Bree.
+After rescuing them, Tom gives each Hobbit a long dagger taken from the treasure in the barrow.
+He refuses to pass the borders of his own land, but he directs them to the Prancing Pony Inn at Bree.

-Towards the end of The Return of the King, when Gandalf leaves the hobbits, he mentions that he wants to have a long talk with Bombadil, calling him a "moss-gatherer".
+Towards the end of The Return of the King, when Gandalf leaves the Hobbits, he mentions that he wants to have a long talk with Bombadil, calling him a "moss-gatherer".
 Gandalf says, in response to Frodo's query of how well Bombadil is getting along, that Bombadil is "as well as ever", "quite untroubled" and "not much interested in anything that we have done and seen", save their visits to the Ents.
 At the very end of The Lord of the Rings, as Frodo sails into the West and leaves Middle-earth forever, he has what seems to him the very experience that appeared to him in the house of Bombadil in his dream of the second night.